aptoma/softmandel/README.md

 #### Frontend

 We have no requirements for frontend JavaScript frameworks.
 As frontend technologies are in constant development, we encourage responsible experimentation.
 Talk to your colleagues!

-##### Module Loading

-Module loading in JavaScript is a moving target.
-With modules becoming a language feature in ES2015, the long term recommended solution is to use native ES2015 modules.
-[Look here](http://www.2ality.com/2014/09/es6-modules-final.html) for a thorough explanation.
-As ES2015 modules are not currently supported by any browsers, a transpiler will be required to use this syntax.

-For projects that can't/won't rely on a transpiler, the recommended module syntax is [CommonJS](http://www.commonjs.org/).
-This is the same syntax used by Node.js, and is more similar to ES2015 than AMD.
+Be careful about using shiny new tech for projects that may have short development time, but a long maintenance, as future you will dislike the shiny new tech that is now old, broken and unsupported.

 ##### Transpiling

 Transpilers should only be used when they bring clear benefits.
-An example of this is using [TypeScript](http://www.typescriptlang.org/) or [Babel](https://babeljs.io/) to allow using EcmaScript 6 features.
-When using transpilers, be mindful of polyfills in the generated code, and ensure that performance is good across all supported browsers.
+Use [Babel](https://babeljs.io/) to allow adopting useful JavaScript features before they are supported by all targeted browsers.
+Don't use TypeScript.

-Using CSS preprocessors is OK, and even encouraged.
+Using CSS preprocessors and postprocessers is OK, and even encouraged.
 Maintainability and quality of processed code is still more important, though.
 Don’t use the most esoteric features, unless it clearly adds value (“because you can” != value).

 The recommended CSS preprocessor is [SCSS](http://www.sass-lang.com/guide).
 Also consider using [PostCSS](https://github.com/postcss/postcss).

 ##### Browser support

 Any customer projects accessible by end users need to support whatever browsers the customer wants to support.
-For customer admin tools (ie. only used by their internal staff), we should push for only guaranteeing support for latest versions of Chrome and Firefox.
-For internal projects, we can assume latest versions of Chrome and Firefox.
+Customer admin tools (ie. only used by their internal staff) and our internal tolls should support latest versions of Chrome and Firefox.

 When adding support for additional browsers infers very little overhead, we should support as broadly as possible.
 The two latest versions of all major browsers is the industry standard.
-Legacy versions of IE must be supported according to requirements from our customers.
+No version of Internet Explorer is formally supported.

 ### Testing